 production infinite endings

-co-production kaaitheater, kunstencentrum buda, zeitraumexit. with the support of the flemish authorities
+co-production kaaitheater, kunstencentrum buda, zeitraumexit. with the support of the flemish authorities and of the flemish community commission.

 première september 2017, wunder der prärie, zeitraumexit, mannheim.